Brazilian Supreme Court panel sentences Bolsonaro to more than 27 years in prison for coup attempt

 BRASILIA, Brazil (AP) — A panel of Brazilian Supreme Court justices sentenced former president Jair Bolsonaro to 27 years and three months in prison Thursday after convicting him of attempting a coup to remain in office despite his 2022 electoral defeat.

-Bolsonaro, who has always denied any wrongdoing, is currently under house arrest in Brasilia.
-He can appeal the ruling.
+Bolsonaro, who has always denied any wrongdoing, can appeal the ruling.
+He is currently under house arrest in Brasilia.

-Four of the five justices reviewing the case in the panel found the far-right politician guilty on five counts, in a ruling that will deepen political divisions and likely prompt a backlash from the United States government.
-It makes Bolsonaro is the first former Brazilian president to be convicted of attempting a coup.

-U.S. President Donald Trump said that he was “very unhappy” with the conviction.
-Speaking to reporters as he departed the White House, he said he always found Bolsonaro to be “outstanding.”

 Bolsonaro can appeal ruling